keystonejs/keystone/examples/custom-admin-ui-components/README.md

 ## Feature Example - Custom Components for the Admin UI

-This project demonstrates how to create a custom logo in the admin-ui.
+This project demonstrates how to create a custom logo in the Admin UI.

 ## Instructions